elgerpus/DeCP-Live/README.md

 ## Publications

-* Prototyping a Web-Scale Multimedia Retrieval Service Using Spark published in the procedings of the 1st International Conference on Content-Based Multimedia Indexing (CBMI), September, 2018.
+* Prototyping a Web-Scale Multimedia Retrieval Service Using Spark, published in the procedings of the 1st International Conference on Content-Based Multimedia Indexing (CBMI), September, 2018.

 ## License